Creating a Sustainable Future

 Bank reserves are held for three main purposes: to provide working capital for the School’s operational activities, including the payment of future educational costs related to fees already received; to build up funds for capital projects; and to provide an emergency fund which will enable the School to continue to operate in the event of a sudden economic downturn or national emergency.

-In our efforts to provide consistently high-quality education St. Michael’s International School employs eight classroom teachers, six specialist teachers, seven teaching assistants and a team of seven office and administrative personnel including the Head of School.
-Staffing-related costs represent 70% of total expenses.
-Investment in educational materials, stationary and leases accounted for 6%.
-Premises-related expenses and depreciation accounted for the remaining 24%.
+In our efforts to provide consistently high-quality education.
+St. Michael’s employs eight classroom teachers, six specialist teachers, eight teaching assistants and a team of seven office and administrative personnel including the Head of School.
+Staffing-related costs represent 73% of total expenses.
+Investment in educational materials, stationary and leases accounted for 5%.
+Premises-related expenses and depreciation accounted for the remaining 22%.